What Is Medicare Part C and How Does it Work?

 That may be problematic because not all medical care providers are in all networks.
 And, if you travel to West Overshoe, TX to visit your daughter, no-good son-in-law and darling grandchild(ren) and you wind up going to the Doctor with a sudden case of gastroenteritis because the Mexican Food place they took you to didn’t agree with you or have to have a splinter removed from your finger before it becomes infected, you may find that there are no medical care providers in West Overshoe, TX or the surrounding area that are in that network.

 Of course, if it is a true emergency, i.e. a threat to life or limb, any provider you see for that medical emergency must accept your plan, network or no network.

 An MA (Medicare Advantage plan) covers only Hospital and Doctor bills.
-You cannot buy a stand alone prescription drug plan to go with an MA plan.
+You cannot buy a stand alone prescription drug plan to go with an MA plan unless it is a PFFS (Private Fee For Service) Plan.
 This coverage is specifically for people who are currently taking no medications or, at least very minimal medications, and are willing to take the chance that they won’t have any significant medication expenses at least until the next Annual Election Period (currently between October 15th and December 7th of each year).

 If you want to have a Medicare Advantage plan that more closely resembles the coverage you may be used to, the PFFS (Private Fee For Service) plan may be a little more to your liking.
 And, you can add a stand-alone prescription drug plan to that coverage.